 Have you ever had your flight being delayed?
 Or cancelled?
 Here you can learn more about flight delay compensation & flight cancellation compensation.
 What are your rights, and what to do if that ever happens to you.

-In short - in event of this you can get both a new flight (if necessary), which can be another flight operated by your airline or you may be offered to fly with another airline at no extra cost to you, and you can also claim for compensation.
-That’s if in the end you reach your final destination 2 or more hours later than initially planned.
+In short - often you can get both a new flight (if necessary), which can be another flight operated by your airline or you may be offered to fly with another airline at no extra cost to you, and you can also claim for compensation.
+That’s if in the end you reach your destination 2 or more hours later than planned.